 The aim of the research is to conduct a Randomised Controlled Trial (RCT) to test whether the Circle of Security-Parenting Programme (COS-P), a brief group therapy intervention, will reduce maternal mental health symptoms in mothers accessing specialist NHS community perinatal mental health services (PMHS) compared to treatment as usual (TAU).
-We will also explore whether the intervention improves emotion regulation difficulties, maternal sensitivity, mother-infant bonding, attachment security, social support, and has an impact on infant development.
+We will also explore whether the intervention improves emotion regulation difficulties, maternal sensitivity, mother-infant bonding, attachment security, social support, reduces stress levels among mothers and infants and has an impact on infant development.
 Additionally, the project aims to examine whether the intervention is acceptable to participants and NHS staff, whether it is cost-effective or not, and whether there is value of information associated with the trial results.